dnephin/dobi/README.rst

 Container dependencies must specify the expected state of the container, either ``running`` or ``exited`` (the default).

-Volume dependencies must specify the container path used to mount the volume.
+Volume dependencies must specify the container path used to mount the volume if a container path is not defined as part of the volume resource.

 Commands